Platelet Rich Plasma (PRP) therapy can be used to stimulate your body's natural ability to repair and regenerate skin cells or hair follicles.

-Do PRP treatments hurt?
+Does PRP therapy hurt?

 Our skilled staff use topical or local anaesthetic on the areas to be treated to ensure your comfort.
 While the treatments are painless some aspects of the PRP application, such as injections around the eyes or the amount of blood visible, can cause anxiety, but our medical assistants will be on hand to comfort and calm you.

-Who is suitable for PRP treatments?
+Who is suitable for PRP therapy?

 We use PRP treatments for skin rejuvenation and to reduce hair loss.
 We do not treat sports injuries.
 A consultation and physical examination is required to determine if PRP is a suitable treatment for your concern.

-PRP Skin Treatments
+PRP for Skin

 PRP can be used to improve fine lines, wrinkles, dark circles under the eyes, acne scarring, stretch marks and your skin's texture, elasticity, hydration and surface tone.

-When do you see PRP skin results?
+When do you see results?

 We recommend an initial course of 3 treatments, spaced 6 weeks apart, which is then followed by a maintenance treatment every 6 months.